omrirh/openshift-cli-installer/README.md

 * ARO clusters:
   * `platform=aro`: Must pass in cluster parameters
+  * `domain` (required in cluster parameters): Domain name must contain 1 to 30 alphanumeric characters or '.', and start and end with an alphabetic character
   * The installer output is saved in the `<cluster directory>`.
   * The data is used for cluster destroy.
   * Uses `--docker-config-file` as pull-secret file path.